-I bowever think it my Duty, as a Well-wifher to Mankind, to advife every one who is really ill to confult the Perfon who has the Care of his Health, not only as to what fhould be taken preparatory to the Ufe of the Waters, but likewife as to the Quantity proper to be drank, the Regimen neceffary to be purfued while he is drinking the Waters; and, in many Cafes, to be directed to fome little medicinal Aid, which may be thrown in, at proper Intervals, to affift the Efficacy of the Waters themfelves.
-Without thefe Precautions, Half of the Patients deprive themfelves of the Advantages they might receive from the Ufe of Mineral Waters.
+I bowever think it my Duty, as a Well-wifher to Mankind, to advife every one who is really ill to confult the Perfon who has the Care of his Health, not only as to what fhould be taken preparatory to the Ufe of the Waters, but like wife as to the Quantity proper to be drunk, the Regimen neceffary to be purfued while he is drinking the Waters; and, in many Cafes; to be directed to fome little medicinal Aid, which may be thrown in, at proper Intervals, to affift the Efficacy of the Waters themfelves.
+Without thele Precautions, half of the Patients deprive themfelves of the Advantages they might receive from the Ufe of Mineral Waters.

-With regard to the improper Ufe of the Sea Water internally, I have already given a Caution.
-And perhaps many of those who frequent the Bathing-Places, may find fome of the following Hints worthy their Attention, especially Invalids.
+With regard to the improper Use of the Sea Water internally I have already given a Caution.
+And perhaps many of those who frequent the Bathing-Places, may find some of the following Hints worthy their Attention, especially Invalids.
 I come now to fpeak of the native Chalybeate Water.-It is a powerful Remedy for the curative Intention of most chronic Complaints.
 Its Efficacy alone, when properly administered, will remove many Diforders.
 When aided and affisted by the Judgment of an able Practitioner, it will oftentimes combat the most obstinate and complicated Difeases.

-Such is the Spring at the New Tunbridge Wells, near Iflington-in my Opinion, equally good and excellent, and, drank upon the Spot, preferable to those of the German Spa when brought to England.
-The Reasons are well known to fuch as are acquainted with Chemistry.
+Such are our Springs at both the Tunbridge Wells-in my Opinion, both equally good and excellent, and, drunk upon the Spot, preferable to those of the German Spa when brought to England.
+The Reasons are well known to such as are acquainted with Chemistry.

-I call it a native Chalybeate Water, becaufe it cannot be counterfeited by Art.-In all artificial Solutions of Steel an Acid muft neceffarily be ufed; this gives a Roughnefs and Acrimony to the Water, which fufficiently diftinguishes the artificial from the real; and the artificial falls greatly short of the real in Point of its medicinal Virtues.
+I call it a native Chalybeate Water, becaufe it cannot be counterfeited by Art.-In all artificial Solutions of Steel an Acid muft neceffarily be ufed; this gives a Roughnefs and Acrimony to the Water, which fufficiently diffinguishes the artificial from the real; and the artificial falls greatly short of the real in Point of its medicinal Virtues.

-There is another Excellence in the Spring we are now fpeaking of:-it is totally free from any of those cathartic Salts, with which the Scarborough, and many other Mineral Waters are impregnated besides the Steel.
+There is another Excellence in the Springs we are now speaking of:--they are totally free from any of those cathartic Salts, with which the Scarborough, and many other Mineral Waters are impregnated besides the Steel.
+Such F 8 1 pound Mineral Waters;-they are different in their Operation from those of the simple Kind we are now speaking of, and not to be compared with them in Point of their medicinal Efficacy.

-Such

-Such Waters may be properly ftyled compound Mineral Waters ;---they are different in their Operation from those of the fimple Kind we are now speaking of, and not to be compared with them in Point of their medicinal Efficacy,

-It is foreign to my prefent Purpofe to enter into the chemical Analyfis of the native Chalybeate Waters, and indeed, at this Time, their component Particles are fo well known that it is altogether unneceffary.
-I am fpeaking to Invalids, who with only to experience their Virtues, and to be inftructed in the proper Method of ufing them.
+It is foreign to my prefent Purpole to enter into the chemical Analylis of the native Chalybeate Waters, and indeed, at this Time, their component Particles are fo well known that it is altogether unneceffary.
+I am fpeaking to Invalids, who wilh only to experience their Virtues, and to be inftructed in the proper Method of using them.